Reviews

 Despite my familiarity with video-editing software, Kdenlive required me to do something that I rarely do in familiarizing myself with a new software product: I actually had to learn how to use it.

 Choose your download option carefully.
-One option gives you no documentation.
-That was my dilemma, so I had to spend considerable time browsing through the user manual on the developer’s website.
+One option does not provide documentation, so that was my dilemma.
+I had to spend considerable time browsing through the user manual on the developer’s website.

-For example, I was looking for a menu or tool bar icon to import video clips or open a video file from hard drive or USB storage.
+For example, I was looking for a menu or toolbar icon to import video clips or open a video file from a hard drive or USB storage.
 Instead, you must first create a video project and save it in Kdenlive’s resident format for the open commands to load an existing file.
-It took me a while to figure out that I had to use the Project/Add clip menu option to load an existing file.
+It took me a while to figure out that I had to use the Project/Add Clip menu option to load an existing file.

 Bottom Line